Go to the page content

 • Trend arrows that show if your glucose levels are going up or down

-• The amount of time you spend within, above, or below your target glucose range (known by the medical profession as Time in Range, Time Above Range and Time Below Range)
+• The amount of time you spend within, above, or below your target glucose range (known as Time in Range, Time Above Range and Time Below Range)

 Are you aware of cardiovascular risk?